Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 Reduce Mocking Complexity

 Unit testing implies isolation of the object under test, which requires a fair amount of work if there are many dependencies.
-Even with mocking frameworks such as Mockito or PowerMock, there is still significant manual coding required.
-With an automated test assistant tool, you can detect dependencies and automatically fill in details required by the framework.
+Even with mocking frameworks such as Mockito, there’s still significant manual coding required.
+With an automated test assistant tool, you can detect dependencies and automatically fill in the details required by the framework.

 The tool itself analyzes the code under test, automatically detects dependencies, and makes recommendations to the developer.

 Selecting “Mock It” with the tool generates the necessary mocking code with the unit test.
-Once this code is generated, it can be customized to represent correct logic as required.
+Once this code is generated, it can be customized to represent the logic required by the test.
 Automated detection of dependencies and subsequent mocking code creation greatly reduces the amount of manual, and potentially error-prone, coding required to mock objects.

 Test Suite Maintenance Reduced Through Automation

-Maintenance of test suites overlaps much of the work required for test creation, such as creating new tests, modifying tests to suit the underlying logic, mocking dependencies, test execution, and verification.
-Getting assistance from Parasoft Jtest’s Unit Test Assistant during test maintenance is just as valuable as during creation, as it provides updated feedback on runtime analysis results collected during test execution.
-For example, a new dependency in an object under test is detected at runtime and the tool prompts the developer with how to deal with it.
+Maintenance of test suites overlaps much of the work required for test creation, such as creating new tests, modifying tests to properly cover the underlying logic, mocking dependencies, and executing tests.
+Getting assistance from Parasoft Jtest’s Unit Test Assistant during test maintenance is just as valuable as during creation, as it provides runtime analysis results collected during test execution.
+For example, a new dependency in an object under test is detected at runtime and the tool prompts the developer on how to deal with it.